-Jackson County, Missouri, with a 2003 population of 659,723, is the second most populous county in the state of Missouri and is the most populous county in the Kansas City MSA.
-The oldest business and residential areas of the metropolitan region are located in Jackson County, primarily in the cities of Kansas City and Independence.
-The 2003 median household income is over 36 percent lower than the metropolitan area's median at \$44,214.
-While the county's population overall has made modest gains over the past two decades, growth in the eastern portions outside of Kansas City has been substantial.
-The county's employment base of approximately 479,000 jobs continues to expand, particularly in the areas of business, financial and professional services.
+Jackson County, Missouri, with an estimated 2005 population of 662,959, is the second most populous county in the state and the most populous county in the MSA.
+The oldest business and residential areas of the region are located in Jackson County, primarily in the cities of Kansas City and Independence.
+The 2005 median household income is \$44,409, 13 percent lower than the metropolitan area's median.
+The county's population overall has made modest gains over the past two decades, with substantial growth outside of Kansas City.
+The county's employment base of over 479,000 jobs continues to expand, particularly in the areas of business, financial and professional services.
 Eighteen incorporated municipalities are located within the county.
-The county includes the major portion (72.2 percent) of the population of the City of Kansas City.
-Kansas City's total 2002 population was 443,471, making it the largest city in the state of Missouri.
+The county includes the major portion (71.4 percent) of the population of Kansas City.
+The city's 2004 population was 444,387, making it the largest in Missouri.
 The City of Independence is the county seat.
 The county is governed by a county executive and a nine-member legislature.
 Jackson County encompasses 605 square miles.